SCCapstone/BoredBards/README.md

 ## Testing (To Be Added Later)

+This is a test to prove ability to resolve merge conflicts

 ## Repository and Code Authored by: Jake Powers, Caroline Barrineau, Charles Simons, Andrew MacMurray